roadwarriorslive/Pipulate/README.rst

 in-house SEO-style... yeah.
 Good stuff.

 ****************************************
-Be The Lightweight API-Monkey in the Middle (speaking standard panda)
+Be a Lightweight Pandas-speaking API-Monkey in the Middle
 ****************************************

 And so, here is my little gift to you, world of SEO.
 It's not DeepCrawl or